iPhone “no-sound” problem is one of the most common alongside with non-working iPhone camera. If you have one of the following problems:

 9. Adjust volume while gaming

-Find and open some app that has music or sound effects.
+Sometimes it helps to get sound back on iPhone in apps.
+Find and open some app or game that has music or sound effects.
 Adjust the volume with the volume buttons or the slider in Control Center on the lockscreen.

 Update your device to the latest iOS version.
 Go to the Settings > General > Software Update and check if your iOS version is the latest.
 If no, proceed with the update.